KoettingNina/SimuBridge--SOPA-Extension/README.md

 ## :information_source: About
 This repository is a supplementary branch to the main [SimuBridge](https://github.com/INSM-TUM/SimuBridge) project.
 It contains the source code for the web application that is the heart piece of the project.
 Please refer to the [SimuBridge project root repository](https://github.com/INSM-TUM/SimuBridge) for overall project documentation.

 This project focuses on **sustainability related information on SimuBridge**.
-The extensions made allows users to assign abstract environmental cost drivers to specific activities, and further refine these into concrete cost drivers for accurate impact assessment.
+The extensions made allows users to assign probabilistic distributions to cost driver concretizations.
 The platform facilitates a deeper understanding of the environmental implications of different operational choices, providing valuable insights for sustainable decision-making.
 To this end, it communicates with the sustainability database software [openLCA](https://www.openlca.org/) and the business process simulation engine [Scylla](https://github.com/bptlab/scylla) using a tailored [plugin](https://github.com/INSM-TUM/Scylla-Plugin--SOPA).

 Have a look at the [demo](./demo) folder for a little demonstration how the extension works.